 Embalming is generally discouraged for a green burial due to the chemicals involved.

-While we are not yet able to offer an 'eco-hearse', it is something we are looking into for the future.
+While we are not yet able to offer an 'eco-hearse' as part of our fleet, it is possible to hire one, it is something we are looking into for the future.

-All our traditional funeral vehicles and hearsette have stop-start technology to reduce their emissions.
+All our traditional funeral vehicles and hearsettes have stop-start technology to reduce their emissions.

 We also offset our emissions using Eco-point, meaning that new woodland is planted to counter the mileage we travel.